-The maximum loan you can access is 250% of your average monthly payroll during the year preceding the application, up to $10 million. *However, Kabbage can only process loans of up to $2 million.\*
+The maximum loan you can access is 250% of your average monthly payroll during the year preceding the application.
+(If your business’s NAICS code is 72, your maximum loan will be 350% of your average monthly payroll.)
+However, K Servicing can only process loans of up to $2 million.

 How can I use a PPP loan?

-You can use the loan to fund payroll costs, employee salaries, costs related to the continuation of group healthcare benefits during paid leave (sick, family or medical), insurance premiums, mortgage interest payments, rent, utilities and interest on any other debt obligation incurred before February 15, 2020.
+First Draw PPP loans can be used to fund payroll costs, employee salaries, costs related to the continuation of group healthcare benefits during paid leave (sick, family or medical), insurance premiums, mortgage interest payments, rent, utilities and interest on any other debt obligation incurred before February 15, 2020.

 - Other regulated lenders will be available to make these loans as soon as they are approved and enrolled in the program.